I admit it: I’m lazy.

 Yes, I may be lazy, but I am not wasteful.
 I don’t throw this perfectly good fruit away!
-When the rest of the canning work is done, I arrange the berry tops neatly on my dehydrator trays and let the magic happen.
-Some people like to soak them in lemon to cut down on the browning of the fruit.
-Others tell you dip your fresh berries into sugar before drying them, but remember – I’m lazy!
+When the rest of the canning work is done, I arrange the berry tops neatly on my dehydrator trays and let the magic of preservation take place.
+Some people like to soak their berries in lemon to cut down on the browning of the fruit.
+Others tell you to dip your fresh berries into sugar before drying them, but remember – I’m lazy!
 I haven’t tried those methods myself.

-I follow my dehydrators’ suggested settings for fruit, and within a few hours I can pull the berry tops off of the trays and put them in a jar to save on my herb shelf.
+Just follow your dehydrators’ suggested settings for fruit, and within a few hours you can pull the berry tops off of the trays and put them in a jar to save for later use!

 Add your dehydrated berry tops, greens and all, to your pot of iced tea when it is on the boil, or to your cup of hot tea at night.
-You can even use them as a tea on their own, just two or three tops gives you a touch of strawberry flavor and makes a lovely pink infusion.
+You can even use them as a tea on their own, just two or three tops give you a touch of strawberry flavor and make a lovely pink infusion.